 With 2MCE, students learn what it really takes to work in the radio industry.
 You’re given creative control and will create and produce stories, segments and entire programs for broadcast while studying.
 You’ll be expected to present, produce and manage the day-to-day operations of the studio – because your future employer is looking for grads with a full range of already-developed skills.

 The digitisation of media will also play a big part in your studies.
 You’ll take classes in digital media production (think podcasts and online live broadcasting), so you’ll already be comfortable using media technology when you enter the workforce.
-Recent changes to the CCI courses mean that students also have the option to use an app to contribute to the running of the station – so you’ll have the freedom to present from anywhere!

 You’ll work side by side with professional journalists, and have the chance to hear from them first-hand about industry insights and experiences.